Streaming comic superstar Josh Blue is breaking down common attitudes towards people with disabilities, one punch line at a time.

 For him, cerebral palsy is a fact of life.
 As a comedian, it’s a treasure trove for situational jokes and infinite opportunities to make audiences feel super awkward about the fact that society still treats people with disabilities as though they are not plain old human beings.

 “I’m direct,” he says.
-“What I hate is when people dance around [someone’s disability].
+“What I hate is when people dance around it [someone’s disability].
 I have an old bit where I say when people are mean about disability, I don’t think they realize the disabled community is the largest minority group on the planet—and also the only minority group you can join at any time.
 You can be in a car accident and all of the sudden be in the same boat we’re in.
 It’s a lack of greater understanding of disability.
 Have the attitude that disabled people are people first.”

 “Or,” he laughs, “just have a little compassion, for [bleep]’s sake.”